Written by Richard Perry

 Broadly speaking, there are two main accounts that you can open with AvaTrade:

-• Standard Account – this is the account that all retail traders default on.
+• Standard Account – this is the default account option for all retail traders.

-• Professional Account – qualifying traders are offered narrower spreads and bigger leverage limits are available.
+• Professional Account – qualifying traders are offered narrower spreads and higher leverage limits.

-There are three significant differences that the Professional Account has over the Standard Account.
+There are three significant differences between Professional and Standard accounts.

-• Leverage limits are much bigger for European accounts
+• Leverage limits are much higher with professional accounts.

 Standard Account

-This is the basic trading account.
-It depends upon which region you are in as to what this account gives you.
-Traders in Europe are restricted to leverage on forex trade of just 1:30 (or 30 times leverage).
-Outside of Europe, the restrictions are easier, and leverage on the Standard account is up to 1:400 (or 400 times).
+This is the basic trading account but the exact features depend on the region you register from.
+Traders in Europe are restricted to forex leverage of just 1:30.
+Outside of Europe, the restrictions are not as stringent as the leverage on Standard accounts is up to 1:400.

 Premium Account

-1. Trading activity – transactions of significant size and over 10 per quarter over the past four quarters
+1. Trading Activity – over 10 large-volume transactions per quarter over the past four quarters.

-Other accounts are available but these do come with restrictions:
+Other accounts are available but they come with some restrictions:

-• Spread betting account – Clients in the UK & Ireland can open a spread betting account.
-This is similar to a CFD trading account, however, traders can have a lower tax bill.
-This is because profits from spread betting are free of capital gains tax.
+• Spread Betting Account – Clients in Ireland can open a spread betting account.
+This is similar to a CFD trading account, but the earnings are generally not subject to capital gains taxes.

-• Islamic Account – Traders who comply with Sharia Law and qualify on religious grounds are offered access to the Islamic trading account which is free of overnight financing charges.
+• Islamic Account – Traders who comply with the Sharia law and profess Islam have access to swap-free accounts without overnight financing charges (interest).

-• AvaOptions – a Vanilla Options Account is also available to those who are deemed to be sufficiently experienced.
+• AvaOptions – A Vanilla Options account is also available to sufficiently experienced customers.

-• Guaranteed Stop-Loss Orders – Some brokers offer a facility of guaranteed stop-loss orders.
-This helps to protect traders from fast-moving and gapping markets.
-AvaTrade does not offer Guaranteed Stop-Loss Orders (GLSO).
-However, they do counter this with AvaProtect which is a feature that covers trading losses for a specific time, for a fee of course.
+• Guaranteed Stop-Loss Orders – Some brokers offer guaranteed stop-loss orders to help protect traders from fast-moving and gapping markets but AvaTrade does not offer this feature.
+The broker compensates for this omission with AvaProtect, which covers your trading losses within a specific period in exchange for a small fee.

 Account Types

-There are several costs that you can incur whilst trading.
-Broadly speaking these can be split into two categories:
+There are several types of trading costs you can incur and generally, they can be divided into two categories:

-Let’s break these down into sections and see what they are for AvaTrade.
+Let’s break these down into sections and see what they are at AvaTrade.

 TRADING FEES